philippemerle/tosca-implementation-landscape/README.md

 I started from the list of [Known TOSCA Implementations](https://github.com/oasis-open/tosca-community-contributions/wiki/Known-TOSCA-Implementations) maintained by the OASIS TOSCA TC and reported in these [slides](https://www.oasis-open.org/committees/download.php/67709/TOSCA%20Webinar-2020-09-09.pdf).
 The entries in this list are sorted in the alphabetical order and are intrinsically heterogeneous.

-In order to structure the TOSCA landscape, I gradually built a classification containing the following seven categories:
+In order to structure the TOSCA landscape, I gradually built a classification containing the following eight categories:
 1. **Open Standards**: This groups open standards based on TOSCA.
 Exemplary standards are **ETSI GS NFV-SOL 001** and **TM Forum IG1176**.
 2. **EU Funded Projects**: This groups European Union funded projects which have contributed to some TOSCA software tools.
 Exemplary projects are **CELAR**, **Indigo**, **RADON**, **SeaClouds**, and **SODALITE**.
 I discovered the missing **DICE** later during the study.
 3. **TOSCA Modeling Tools**: This groups all TOSCA implementations providing a graphical interface (GUI) to design both TOSCA topology templates and types.
 Exemplary implementations are **Alien4Cloud**, **Cloud Topology Designer**, **DICER**, **Eclipse Winery**, and **EnterpriseWeb**.
 I discovered the missing **c-Eclipse** and **RADON IDE** later during the study.